 Again, a majority of pct hikers use poles, for power on uphill and stability on the downhill.
 The agreement on this is not as great as on running shoes.

 Get your thru hiker permit from the PCTA if you are going 500 miles or more.
-Pay them $15 and get a Whitney stamp if you plan to exit east over Whitney Portal.
-The normal permit is all you need to just summit Whitney from the west side and return to the pct.
+The normal permit is all you need to just summit Whitney from the west side and return to the pct. to exit east over Whitney Portal you need a separate permit from the forest service.
 You also need a California fire permit which you can get by email Details on our pct page.

 Resupply points are every 5 to 7 days.
 Yogi's handbook has fairly current info on what's available for purchase.
 Some people use a bounce box to forward town only items from resupply to resupply.
 More info on our pct page.